dbrafael/qop/README.md

 qop --show mode
 ```

-This will display a menu allowing you to run the shortcuts defined in your 'mode' file
+This will display a menu allowing you to run the shortcuts defined in your `mode` file

 ``` text
 ~~  Home > Home                 emacs      ~/               SOME_ENV